Culture of South Korea: Drinking games

 In the drinking culture of South Korea often with a group of individuals, drinking games are played.
 These games begin during university orientation and continue to be played throughout life.
 A variety of games can be played within the group and can change with every coming round.
 The type of alcohol can vary, but more than likely soju, a common Korean liquor, is used when the games are being played.
 Sometimes people mix soju and beer and call it "So-Maek," so for soju, and Maek for beer, since beer is called "Maek-joo" in Korean.

+Traditional games

+Traditional games of Korea include Yut Nori, Tuho, Jegi, and Omok.